Boyan-MILANOV/ropium/README.md

 ▒▒╔══▒▒╗╚▒▒▒▒▒▒╔╝▒▒╔═══╝
 ╚═╝  ╚═╝ ╚═════╝ ╚═╝     ════════════════════ v2.0

-(main)>
+(main)> load /tmp/FILE
 ```
-The actual image is around 2 GB based on a Debian Stretch with a Python 3.7.3 installed.
+The actual image is around 200 MB based on a Debian Stretch with a Python 3.7.3 installed.

 # Contact